armbian/documentation/docs/User-Guide_Getting-Started.md

 - not very well tested
 - for end users

-# What are experimental images?
+# What are experimental/dev images?

-- made from unstable branches,
+- made from unstable branches
-- unstested,
+- unstested
-- for experienced users only.
+- for experienced users only

-Don’t use them for anything productive but to give constructive [feedback to developers](https://forum.armbian.com/forum/4-development/).
+Do not use them in a productive environment but your constructive [feedback to developers](https://forum.armbian.com/forum/4-development/) is highly appreciated.

 # How to check download authenticity?

-All our images are digitally signed and therefore it's possible to check their authenticity.
+All our images are digitally signed and therefore it is possible to check their authenticity.
 You need to unzip the download package and issue those commands (Linux/macOS, you might need to install dependencies first, eg. `apt-get install gnupg p7zip` on Debian/Ubuntu or `brew install gnupg p7zip` on macOS):

 	# download public key from the database
 	gpg --keyserver ha.pool.sks-keyservers.net --recv-key DF00FAF1C577104B50BF1D0093D6889F9F0E78D5